Pennsylvania Hospital Radiology

 The Department of Radiology at Pennsylvania Hospital and its residency operate independently with all administrative and operational management at Pennsylvania Hospital.
 A majority of our faculty are based primarily at Pennsylvania Hospital with other faculty sharing time throughout the University of Pennsylvania Health System.
 Similarly our residents spend the majority of their time at Pennsylvania Hospital while spending time at the Children's Hospital of Philadelphia and the Hospital of the University of Pennsylvania as the best educational opportunities allow.

 Residents learn pediatric radiology at the Children's Hospital of Philadelphia; they attend the Radiologic Pathology course at the American Institute of Radiologic Pathology in Washington, DC.
 Full physics instruction is provided, and most residents choose to attend a physics course.
 Resident education is supported by a large intradepartmental library and abundant internet access.
-The department also provides residents with individual on-line access to learning tools including StatDx and RadPrimer.
+The department also provides residents with individual on-line access to learning tools, including StatDx and RadPrimer.

 All residents participate in research projects and scholarly activities, tailored to individual interests and strengths.
 Residents have opportunities to collaborate with faculty both within Pennsylvania Hospital and throughout the University of Pennsylvania Health System.
 Financial support is provided for residents attending national and regional meetings to present research and educational exhibits.
-In addition, residents are also supported to attend one national meeting or course during the residency, typically in the last year.
+In addition, residents are also supported to attend one additional meeting or course during the residency, typically in the last year.

-We would go on and on and yet fail to convey all the advantages our residents enjoy training at our institution.
 We hope we have answered many initial questions and encourage you to contact us if you have more.
 We hope you strongly consider our program and look forward to receiving your application.